 C. They cause divisions in the church.
 Destroys the unity.
 They become channels of trouble.

 A. They trust God at all times, (Numbers 13:27, Numbers 13:30).
 Obeys and supports the leadership, (Numbers 14:6).
 Doers of God’s word.
 Their character is in alignment with their gifts.

 B. The unity of the church is their top concern.
 No matter what kind of rotten atmosphere they encounter.
 They make everything around them better.

-C. God use them to bless others just Joshua became Moses’ successor and lead the rest to the promised land.
+C. God will use them to bless others just like he made Joshua to became Moses’ successor and used him lead the rest to the promised land.

 Never let people with unhealthy attitudes to influence your life.
 Avoid their company at best.
 Don’t let their words deceive you.
 They are headed towards disaster, (Numbers 16:19-25).
 Whoever follows them will share their fate, (Numbers 16:26-35).